Drinkingpants74/TidPit/README.md

 It's _designed_ to be run on a Raspberry Pi, but it _can_ run on anything that supports Python.

-## What Can It Do?
-Currently, TidPit only has 2 Modules available:
+## Available Modules:
 1. Clock
 2. News
+3. Sports (NFL Only)

 More Modules will be added as time goes on.

 ## Upcoming Modules:
 In No Particular Order:
-* Weather
 * Photo Scroller/Viewer
 * Inspirational Quotes

 ## LongShot Modules:
-* Sports Scores
+* Weather

 ## Can I Create My Own Module?
 Yep.
 The best part about TidPit is that it's scalable.
-To create a new module, follow the Instructions inside the "Template Instructions" file in the "template" foldder.
+To create a new module, follow the Instructions in both the _Template Instructions_ and _template.py_ files, inside the "templates" folder.

-If you do make a new Module, share it with the class!
+Also, if you do make a new Module share it with the class!
 I'd love to see what you can make, and if it's stable enough, (and with permission), I'll add it as an official option.

 ## Upcoming Features/Changes:
 * Customization Options
    * Clock:
-        * Time Format
-        * Text Color
       * Background Color
    * News:
-        * Source Exclusions/Selection
       * Topic Exclusions/Selection
       * Text Color
       * Background Color
+   * Sports:
+      * Choose Which/How Many Leagues You Want
+         * NFL, CFB, NBA, CBB, NHL
 * More Modules [See Above](https://github.com/Drinkingpants74/TidPit/tree/main#upcoming-modules)